medemirhan/hu-jyu-dataset/README.md

-# Specim IQ Hyperspectral Dataset
+# HU-JYU Hyperspectral Dataset

-Hyperspectral image captures recorded with a **Specim IQ** portable camera, along with Python tools for data conversion, visualization, and analysis.
+Hyperspectral image captures recorded with a Specim IQ portable camera, along with Python tools for data conversion, visualization, and analysis.

 ## Sensor Specifications